Hypocritical Hammond: I Prepared For No Deal But Boris Mustn't Be Allowed To -

 Former Chancellor and perennial Brexit Eeyore Philip Hammond has taken to the airwaves today to warn of the supposedly dire consequences of a clean break from the EU.
 This is despite him being elected on a manifesto that promised the UK would leave with No Deal if the only alternative was a bad deal.
 Which, currently, it is.

-On The Today Programme this morning, Hammond bizarrely doubled down on the notion that he had spent time and money preparing for No Deal, despite the reason for his interview being a big intervention saying such preparation would be damaging and undemocratic.
+On Today this morning, Hammond bizarrely doubled down on the notion that he had spent time and money preparing for No Deal, despite the reason for his interview being a big intervention saying such preparation would be damaging and undemocratic.
 It’s okay when he does it but when it’s Michael Gove and Boris Johnson that’s beyond the pale…

 “We were already doing No Deal preparation… we spent £4.2 billion… a large part of it was preparation by the treasury to mitigate the impact on financial services.”